Carrie Berk

 Carrie Berk (born December 17, 2002) is an American writer, blogger, activist, and actress.
 With her mother Sheryl Berk, she has co-authored three children's and young adult novel series: The Cupcake Club, Fashion Academy, and Ask Emma.
 Berk is also the author of a style website, Carrie's Chronicles, and is an anti-bullying activist.
 She also stars in the Brat TV show Stage Fright.
 Berk is also known as a social media influencer, appearing in Season 3 of Next Influencer.

+Berk is also the writer of two books about her life, including My Real-Life Rom-Com and Mindfire: Diary of an Anxious Twenty Something.